JasonNgo/LeaguesList/README.md

 # LeaguesList

-Sample Project created for a coding challenge
+Sample project created for a coding challenge